FirestormAngel/raspberry-documentation/README.md

 In this chapter we are going to install the hostapd, an essential component for making your Raspberry Pi 4 a wifi access point.

-* **Advice** Do note that this step will only enable the wifi and make it start broadcasting its ssid name.
+* **Advice** This step will only enable the hostapd and make it start broadcasting its ssid name.
 * **Advice** Chapter 0x07, 0x08 are required to make the access point work.
+* **Advice** You will need to disable the wpa_supplicant.service

+If you are using your Raspberry Pi 4, wifi to connect to another accesspoint, now is the time to stop doing that.

 Update and upgrade your OS, then install the Wifi AccessPoint daemon.
 ```bash